phonerobot/phonerobot.github.io/README.md

 ## Adafruit Bluefruit LE Connect

-In order to facilitate communication between the MBED and our Swift code we utilized the Adafruit Bluefruit LE Connect app in conjunction with the MBED bluetooth module.
+In order to facilitate communication between the MBED and our Swift code we utilized a fork of the Adafruit Bluefruit LE Connect app in conjunction with the MBED bluetooth module.
 This software allowed for the direct connection and communication between the phone and the MBED in order to move the robot to the anchor marker.

 #### Adafruit Bluefruit Pinout to MBED